kubernetes-sigs/cluster-api-operator/docs/book/src/03_topics/03_plugin/02_preload_subcommand.md

 ## Overview

 The `preload` subcommand allows users to preload provider `ConfigMaps` into a management cluster from an OCI (Open Container Initiative) artifact, known provider source, or URL override.
-User can supply any number of provider stings or discover and use existing provider manifests from the cluster.
+Users can supply any number of provider stings or discover and use existing provider manifests from the cluster.

 ## Command Syntax
 The basic syntax for using the `preload` command is: